voltrue2/in-app-purchase/README.md

 For Android:

-In order to test google's in-ap-billing, you must provide the public key file in addition to your google receipt file.
+In order to test google's in-app-billing, you must provide the public key file in addition to your google receipt file.

 NOTE: the receipt file for google must contain javascript object format something similar to: